NixImagery/Niximagery/source/Cameras/index.md

 ## Well, not quite

 Late in 2022, I bought a new X-T5 body, not quite on a whim, more a promise.
 I was conscious that I have several very nice film cameras that are simply not being used.
 I spoke to several potential places and decided to sell the Hasselblad, the big Fuji GW690ii and one of my Nikon FM cameras.
-The sale fo those liberated these wonderful machines into the hands of those who might get better use from them, and liberated enough funds for the new digital camera.
-More information on the [X-T5 will be posted here](../Cameras/fuji-x-t5.md) as I start to use it.
+The sale liberates these wonderful machines into the hands of those who might get better use from them, and liberates enough funds for the new digital camera.
+More information on the [X-T5 here](../Cameras/fuji-x-t5.md).

 [^3]: GAS = Gear Acquisition Syndrome.
 Photographers get it.
 Guitarists get it too.